 Are you wondering why I started by talking about the traffic?
 It is seriously my most vivid memory of visiting Ho Chi Minh City.

 I have seen recommendations for tourists to rent a motorbike to get around when visiting Ho Chi Minh City.
 This is insanity!
 Unless you are used to riding a motorcycle and driving in these conditions it is a good way to ruin your holiday.
 Leave it as a spectator sport!
-Taxis are cheap (and air conditioned).
+Taxis are cheap (and air conditioned) and proably the best option for your time in HCMC.

-2. See the French Influence: Walk through District 1
+2. See the French Influence in Ho Chi Minh History: Walking through District 1

-3. Saigon Opera House & The AO Show
+3. What To Do In Saigon: Opera House & The AO Show

 On the top floor there was a photographic exhibition, “Requiem”.
 It is a collection of the photos taken by photographers that died covering the War.
 It is a collection of their last photos taken.
 It is a most moving collection of photos.
 Many people risked and lost their lives to make sure the world knew the story of what was happening in Vietnam.
 This is the legacy of those photographers that died.